top of page

 Philosophical Wisdom:

-"The formula for success is faith, family, friends, fortitude and compassion for others."
-Morris Chamovitz "Surrogate Father & Mentor"
+"The formula for success is faith, family, friends, fortitude and compassion for others." —Morris Chamovitz "Surrogate Father & Mentor"

-"There are three sides to every story--two opinions and the truth lies somewhere in between" -Dorothy "Dragica" Popovich "Mother"
+"There are three sides to every story--two opinions and the truth la in between"